ProFireAdmin/PocktMine-MP-Unofficial-for-0.13.1/README.md

 # PocktMine-MP-Unofficial-for-0.13.1
-PocketMine Realeases used in our server.
+PocketMine realeases used in our server.
+Download the file in zip and put all the items into your server folder.